Generalized equipartition method from an arbitrary viewing angle: Application to observed objects

-The energetics of the off-axis jet is directly estimated by using the CNM density.
+The off-axis jet's energetics is directly estimated using the CNM density.
 Fig.~\ref{fig:profile} depicts the CNM density profiles reconstructed for both on-axis (Newtonian, black curve) and off-axis (relativistic, brown to orange colored curves) solutions by using Eq.~\eqref{eq:density_on/off}.
 The density for the on-axis case is consistent with that of \cite{Cendes+2022b} within a factor of 2.
-The off-axis solution has a density profile about 10 times larger than that of the jetted TDE Sw J1644+57 \citep{Eftekhari+2018},\footnote{We multiply a numerical factor of 4 by the densities obtained by \cite{Cendes+2022b,Eftekhari+2018}.
-This factor was introduced by them to correct the shock compression, which is however not needed to estimate the CNM profile \citep{Matsumoto+2022}.} but it is similar to that of our Galactic center (Sgr A*) if it extends with the same slope.
-Since the off-axis viewed jet is decelerating, the jet energy is estimated by total energy of the swept-up CNM.
+The off-axis solution has a density profile about ten times larger than that of the jetted TDE Swift J1644+57 \citep{Eftekhari+2018},\footnote{We multiply a numerical factor of 4 by the densities obtained by \cite{Cendes+2022b,Eftekhari+2018}.
+They introduced this factor to correct the shock compression, which is, however, not needed to estimate the CNM profile \citep{Matsumoto+2022}.} but it is similar to that of our Galactic center (Sgr A*) if it extends with the same slope.
+Since the off-axis viewed jet is decelerating, the jet energy is estimated by the total energy of the swept-up CNM.
 The swept-up mass is obtained by